Saying Yes to God Over and Over

 By early 2006, Mark sold his house, bought a ticket, and bid farewell to his family and friends in Perth, embarking on one of the biggest risks he had taken thus far.

-It would have been easy for other people to scratch their heads at this decision: his family moved from Malaysia to Australia more than twenty years ago, why in the world was he moving back?
+It would have been easy for other people to scratch their heads at this decision – his family had moved from Malaysia to Australia more than twenty years ago, why in the world was he moving back?

 But, looking at his journey, it was not always about the big, dramatic steps of faith that he took.
 Instead, it played out as a series of invitations from the Lord, both big and seemingly small steps.
 Mark puts it succinctly, “Underneath every risk was a deeper desire to know God more.”

-Although the first two hours of conversation was mostly small talk, Mark was surprised when the impression came to him, “This is your wife, this is your wife.”
-It kept resonating so strongly in his heart for the next hour, that he finally decided he had to take another ‘step out of the boat.’
+Although the first two hours of conversation were mostly small talk, Mark was surprised when the impression came to him, “This is your wife, this is your wife.”
+It kept resonating so strongly in his heart for the next hour, that he finally decided he had to take another “step out of the boat.”

-With that being their very first coffee together, he started by asking Jemima, “Uhm, how do you feel?”
+With that being their very first coffee together, he started by asking Jemima, “Uh…how do you feel?”
 Jemima must have been puzzled, as she answered with a question, “What do you mean?”

 Not knowing how to lead casually up to what he wanted to communicate, Mark found himself saying, “I feel like… I’m having coffee with my wife.”